[ Printer Friendly Version ] [ Report Abuse ]

 “How’s the investigation going?”
 Dominique asked, leaning back in the armchair.
 They were sitting in the living room, which was slightly chilly; Dominique had pulled her jumper back over her head when they’d migrated into the room after eating dinner, and Victoire was wrapped in a blanket.

 Victoire rested her head against the back of the couch and gazed up at the ceiling.
 “Yes,” she said.
 “No. I don’t know.”
 When she looked up, Dominique was raising her eyebrows.

 “No,” she decided.
 Whether or not Dominique was in an uncharacteristically mature mood, she was sure to sympathise with Victoire over the nonsense from Werewolf Capture.
 “I’m just frustrated.
 It’s like Capture just brought us in to serve as human shields, and now that they don’t need that anymore, they’re shutting us out as much as possible.”

 “And you’re the one who got bit,” Dominique said flatly, and Victoire had to work to hide a smile.
 At least her sister hadn’t gotten a complete personality transplant with her slightly more nuanced perspective on life.
 “Or, maybe bit,” Dominique added belatedly, and Victoire felt her mood start to degrade further.

 “Right,” she said.
 “It’s just so...”

 She wasn’t sure what it was so, so she trailed off, but Dominique seemed to take her meaning.
 “I know,” she said.
-“That’s part of why I didn’t join Capture.
-They’re great in some ways, and they do good work, but they’re also big on hierarchy and controlling a situation, and that’s not for me.”
+“That’s part of why I was glad you didn’t join Capture.
+They’re great in some ways, and they do good work, but they’re also big on hierarchy and controlling a situation, and that’s not for you.”